 On April 9, 2011, Joanne Boyle was announced as the fourth head coach in the history of the Virginia women's basketball program.

-During her 12-year head-coaching career, Boyle has amassed a 284-146 career record with eight 20-win seasons.
-She has led her teams to 10 post-season berths, including five NCAA Tournament appearances, with her 2008-09 California squad advancing to the Sweet-16 for the first time in program history.
+During her 13-year head-coaching career, Boyle has amassed a 276-149 career record with eight 20-win seasons.
+She has led her teams to 11 post-season berths, including five NCAA Tournament appearances, with her 2008-09 California squad advancing to the Sweet-16 for the first time in program history.

-In her first three seasons in Charlottesville, Boyle has amassed a 55-42 record that includes five upset victories over top-25 opponents, including a pair of wins over top-10 opponents at John Paul Jones Arena.
-Last season, Boyle's UVa squad registered an 86-72 victory over No. 6 Maryland, a team that would go on to play in the 2014 Final Four, in the Terps' last-ever visit to JPJ as an ACC opponent.
+In her first four seasons in Charlottesville, Boyle has amassed a 72-56 record that includes six upset victories over top-25 opponents, including three wins over top-10 opponents at John Paul Jones Arena.
+Boyle's Cavaliers closed out the 2014-15 regular-season with a 75-59 victory over No. 8 Louisville.
+In 2013-14, Boyle's UVa squad registered an 86-72 victory over No. 6 Maryland, a team that would go on to play in the 2014 Final Four, in the Terps' last-ever visit to JPJ as an ACC opponent.
 Boyle, in her fourth game at the helm of the Cavaliers, led her team to a 69-64 overtime victory over No. 3 Tennessee, during the 2011-12 season.

-Known throughout her career for her talents as a recruiter, Boyle has signed back-to-back top-15-ranked recruiting classes at Virginia that have included a pair of Gatorade State Players of the Year, two members of the 2013 Parade Magazine High School Girls All-America Team, and a gold-medalist from the 2011 USA Basketball U16 team that swept through the FIBA Americas Championship in Mérida, Mexico.
+Known throughout her career for her talents as a recruiter, Boyle signed back-to-back-to-back top-20-ranked recruiting classes at Virginia that have included a pair of Gatorade State Players of the Year, two members of the 2013 Parade Magazine High School Girls All-America Team, and a gold-medalist from the 2011 USA Basketball U16 team that swept through the FIBA Americas Championship in Merida, Mexico.

 Boyle has transformed the squad into one of the stingiest defensive teams in the ACC.
 In her first season at UVa, the Cavaliers led the ACC by holding opponents' scoring to 54.1 points per game.
 The 54.1 ppg was the lowest opponent scoring average since 1975-76 when UVa allowed 46.2 ppg.
 The team also held a record-setting 26 opponents to under 60 points.
 The year before Boyle arrived, the team was allowing 64.5 ppg, a reduction of over 10 points per game.
 Boyle had a similar impact when she took over at California, with the Bears allowing 60.1 ppg in her first season (2005-06) after averaging 71.3 points allowed the year before.

-Under her tutelage, Boyle's players have been recognized as being among the top athletes in the elite Atlantic Coast Conference with both Ariana Moorer and Ataira Franklin being named to the All-ACC team, with Franklin earning first-team honors in 2013.
+Under her tutelage, Boyle's players have been recognized as being among the top athletes in the elite Atlantic Coast Conference with Ariana Moorer, Ataira Franklin and Faith Randolph being named to the All-ACC team, with Franklin earning first-team honors in 2013.
 Lexie Gerson was twice named to the All-Defensive team while Faith Randolph was named the conference's Sixth Player of the Year in 2014.
+Mikayla Venson earned a spot on the ACC All-Freshman team.
 During Boyle's tenure, Simone Egwu became only the second Virginia women's basketball player to earn the prestigious ACC's Weaver-James-Corrigan Postgraduate Scholarship.

 In her first season, the Cavaliers finished with a 25-11 overall record, a 9-7 mark in Atlantic Coast Conference play and a quarterfinal appearance in the 2012 Women's National Invitation Tournament (WNIT), posting 25 wins for the first time since the 1999-2000 season when that team finished with a 25-9 record.
 The squad finished with that season with a 17-3 home record.